WeilerWebServices/cumberland-farms-schedule-sync/help/Chrome-Extension/README.md

+# Chrome Extension

-Based on your request, I'll restructure your project to create a Chrome Extension that integrates with Google Calendar.
+Create a Chrome Extension that integrates with Google Calendar.
 This solution will use Chrome's built-in APIs for authentication and calendar access, eliminating the need for Python and Selenium.

+---

 ### Project Structure for Chrome Extension:
+`Project-Structure.txt`

 ```
 cumberland-schedule-sync-extension/
 ├── manifest.json